We Were Soldiers Once . . . and Young: la Drang—The Battle That Changed the War in Vietnam

 The killing began right away.
 Not the killing of Vietnamese.
 The killing of Americans.
 Five died in the first few minutes.
 The hills were a concert of screams and explosions.
 Hiding behind a termite hill, Moore thought of another man who’d led the 7th Cavalry: George Armstrong Custer.
-Moore promised himself that he wouldn’t let this battle — Ia Drang — repeat the sorry history of Little Bighorn.
+Moore promised himself that he wouldn’t let this battle — la Drang — repeat the sorry history of Little Bighorn.

-If you have seen the Mel Gibson movie, you know that "We Were Soldiers Once…and Young" is the story of how close Moore and his men came to being slaughtered like Custer’s troops.
+If you’ve seen the Mel Gibson movie, you know that "We Were Soldiers Once…and Young" is the story of how close Moore and his men came to being slaughtered like Custer’s troops.
 The numbers are spine-chilling: In four days of fighting — with the enemy sometimes as close as 75 feet to the American line — 234 Americans died.
 “I think every one of us thought we were going to die at that place except Hal Moore,” says Joe Galloway, the United Press reporter who became co-author of Moore’s book.
 “He was certain we were going to win that fight and he was right,” In the book’s remarkable minute-by-minute account, you get to know Moore very well.
 And more: You meet his men.
 You watch each soldier die.
 And you get to grieve for every single one.

 Why am I so enthused about one of the bloodiest battle stories ever written?
-For a very simple reason.
-This isn’t just a book about war.
+For a very simple reason: This isn’t really a book about war.
 It is, even more, about leadership — a quality always in short supply.
 Hal Moore has leadership ability to spare; as a result, he has more to teach about inspiring and guiding people than the authors of almost any business book you could name.
-[To buy the paperback book — used — from Amazon, click here.
+[To buy the paperback from Amazon, click here.
 For the Kindle edition, click here.
 The Mel Gibson movie is surprisingly accurate.
 To buy or rent the video stream from Amazon, click here.]